The future of ageing

 Sarah Harper CBE is Clore Professor of Gerontology at the University of Oxford, a Fellow at University College, and the Director of the Oxford Institute of Population Ageing.
 She currently directs the Oxford Programme on Fertility, Education and Environment (OxFEE) and is PI on the DAI@Oxford Programme, part of the Design Age Institute of the Royal College of Art.
 She was appointed a CBE for services to Demography in 2018.
 Sarah served on the Prime Minister’s Council for Science and Technology, which advises the UK Prime Minister on the scientific evidence for strategic policies and frameworks, and Chaired the Government Review into the Future of the UK's Ageing Population.
 She is a Board member of the UK Research Integrity Office and of Health Data Research UK.
 Sarah is a Fellow of the Royal Anthropology Institute and holds a Royal Society for Public Health Arts and Health Research Award for her research.

-Janet Lord is Professor of Immune Cell Biology and director of the Institute for Inflammation and Ageing at Birmingham University.
-She is also director of the MRC-Versus Arthritis Centre for Musculoskeletal Ageing Research.
+Janet Lord FMedSci is Professor of Immune Cell Biology and director of the MRC-Versus Arthritis Centre for Musculoskeletal Ageing Research at Birmingham University.
 She is a theme lead in the NIHR Birmingham BRC in Inflammation.
 Her primary research focus is in the effect of ageing upon immune function and how this limits the ability of older adults to resolve inflammation and predisposes them to chronic inflammatory disease.
 She also researches the link between chronic systemic inflammation and physical frailty in old age and chronic disease.
 In this context Professor Lord has a particular interest in the role played by stress (physical and psychological) and the altered HPA axis in modulating immunity and frailty in old age and following an injury.
 In 2013 she was awarded the Lord Cohen of Birkenhead medal for her outstanding research in human ageing by the British Society for Research in to Ageing.
 She was elected a Fellow of the Academy of Medical Sciences in 2015.

 James Nazroo FBA FaCSS, is Professor of Sociology at the University of Manchester, founding and co-Director of the Manchester Institute for Collaborative Research on Ageing (MICRA) and founding and Deputy Director of the ESRC Centre of Dynamics of Ethnicity (CoDE).
 His research on ageing has been concerned to understand the patterns and determinants of social and health inequalities in ageing populations.
 He was PI of the fRaill programme, an interdisciplinary study of inequalities in later life, and is co-PI of the English Longitudinal Study of Aging, which is a multi-disciplinary panel study of those aged 50 and older.
 His work on ethnicity/race has focused on developing an understanding of the links between ethnicity, racism, inequality and health.